 Explore the report results on other sectors

-Logistics – Fast-paced work, driven by the algorithm.
+Delivery and logistics: Fast-paced work, driven by algorithms.
 Structured weekly earnings, support in bookkeeping, budgeting, and saving.

-MSEs – Experiences with platform sales (via formal marketplaces, social commerce, paid and free online advertising).
+E-commerce and social commerce: Experiences with platform sales via formal marketplaces, social commerce, paid and free online advertising.

-Crosscutting themes – Reflection on cross-cutting themes around rurality, gender, inclusion for differently-abled people, and fractional work.
+Cross-cutting themes: Reflections on cross-cutting themes around rurality, gender, inclusion for people with disabilities, and fractional work.